OmengU/quap/documentation/documentation.typ

 ]
 The type has to be created to tell TypeScript which arguments of which types the function takes and what the function's return type is.

-The Loader can then be used in the Component of the page using the `useDataLoader()` Hook.
+The loader can then be used in the Component of the page using the `useDataLoader()` Hook.
 This Hook is provided by ReactRouter.
-Once received, the Quizzes are passed as a Prop to another Component, where the Quizzes are laid out in Cards with a Grid layout.
+Once received, the Quizzes are passed as a prop to another Component, where the Quizzes are laid out in Cards with a Grid layout.
 Each of these Cards, in turn, is its own Component.
 There, the name and description, as well as the number of Questions, are laid out appealingly.
 Each Card also contains three Buttons to start a Game, edit a Quiz, and delete a Quiz.
-Two of these Buttons (Play, Delete) use Action Functions in order to execute #acr("API") calls.
+Two of these Buttons (Play, Delete) use action functions in order to execute #acr("API") calls.
 The Edit button redirects to the *Edit Quiz Page*.
 The Start Game button is defined like so:
 #code-snippet(caption: "Start Game Button")[
 ```tsx
 <Form method="post" action={`startgame/${id}`}>